Are you looking for an extra cozy blanket to crochet? If so, The Granite Crochet Throw Blanket is among one of the top coziest blankets ever!

 This chunky crochet blanket pattern uses just one crochet stitch!
 Yep, one!
 I ended up using single crochets for the entire crochet pattern.

 The single crochets make it a great beginner crochet pattern for a new crocheter to try.
-If you can single crochet, then you definitely can crochet this blanket!
+If you can single crochet, then you can definitely crochet this blanket!

 You can do it!
 Promise!
 I worked this example up in less than two weeks in the evening and watching my daughter at swim practice.